How to Fight Fair

 Every relationship has its fair share of arguments.
 However, the hardest and most draining arguments in relationships are often the ones that occur when we feel our partner is being unreasonable and unwavering – especially those that happen over and over and OVER again.
-It’s incredibly difficult to try and reason with someone who, essentially, comes towards you like an impenetrable brick wall.
+It’s incredibly difficult to try to reason with someone who is acting like an impenetrable brick wall.

 Since you can’t change your partner’s behavior (or perspective), let’s talk about what YOU can do about that: